osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 ##### Positive

 This change allows for better encapsulation of all distribution logic and for the ability to more thoroughly unit test it.

+The enhanced encapulation in turn leads to a more modular mint keeper where each method strives to focus on a single concern.

 ## Backwards Compatibility